fboulnois/supreme-court-overturn-analysis/README.md

 ## Summary

-Based on the news that the Supreme Court will [likely overturn abortion rights](https://www.politico.com/news/2022/05/02/supreme-court-abortion-draft-opinion-00029473), I began wondering how often previous rulings are overturned.
+Based on the news that the Supreme Court may [overturn abortion rights](https://www.politico.com/news/2022/05/02/supreme-court-abortion-draft-opinion-00029473), I began wondering how often previous rulings are overturned.
 I was also curious whether there was trend of an increasing number of cases being